Automatic Bill Payments: What You Need to Know

 - Achieve peace of mind.
 Setting up consistent automatic online bill pay can be a great way to reduce your mental load and not have to think about the task each month.

 - Earn perks.
-Companies like a loyal customer, and some will reward your commitment to autopay with product discounts, bonus points, and other rewards.
+Companies like loyal customers, and some will reward your commitment to autopay with product discounts, bonus points, and other rewards.

 Disadvantages of automatic bill payments